JimMarshall35/RISC-V-Forth/README.md

     - start minicom process
     - connect to it with pexpect
     - run tests - send input and expect certain output from stdin/out
+      - should also be able to reset the MCU via the reset pin in order to test flash programming
     - report results

 # Boards tested on: